matharchod/Twitolu/README.md

 * [NEWchangeMeToRandomColor()](https://github.com/matharchod/Twitolu#newchangemetorandomcolorelem)

 ## Descriptions
-Twitolu uses JSON to create a set of "tiles".
-Tiles allow you to manipulate each tweet seperately or in groups.
+Twitolu uses JSON to transform your tweets into a set of "tiles".
+Tiles allow you to manipulate tweets seperately or in groups.

 Each tile contains:
 * the tweet text content
-* the tweet category, or `tag`
+* the tweet category, or tag
 * a link to mark the tweet as a Favorite
 * a Send link to share the tweet as an email
 * the URL contained in the tweet